Broceliande

 His origins

-Son of a demon and of a religious woman, the birth of Merlin, (or “Merzhin”, in breton’s language) should have predicted a cursed life.
+Son of a demon and a religious woman, the birth of Merlin, (or “Merzhin”, in breton’s language) should have predicted a cursed life.
 On the contrary, it happened that despite his appearence of a child covered with fur and his early ability to talk, his choice was towards the protection of Peace.

 Endowed with a metarmophosis power and clairvoyance that allowed him to guess in all the details the past of people he met, aswell as their future.
 Thanks to his powers, Merlin contributed to the saving of peace in all Bretagne’s kingdom!